 One of the most successful components of this plan has been the implementation of a self-management program for teens that helps them comply with their therapeutic regimen.
 This program empowers his teen patients to successfully transition to adult care when they head off to college – a critical juncture for young people with IBD.

 Dr. Denson also manages the Denson Research Lab, leading a multi-center research program to discover underlying mechanisms of disease and better therapeutic approaches for children with IBD.
-Most recently, as a co-principal investigator in the RISK study, Denson helped to identify a risk stratification model to predict which children with Crohn’s disease are more likely to develop complications – an important breakthrough in the field.
-The study – and a companion study on ulcerative colitis called PROTECT – is ongoing with the goal of developing diagnostic tools to help physicians provide more precise treatment tailored to their patients’ needs.
+As a co-principal investigator in the RISK study, Denson helped to identify a risk stratification model to predict which children with Crohn’s disease are more likely to develop complications – an important breakthrough in the field.
+The study – and a companion study on ulcerative colitis called PROTECT – is ongoing with the goal of developing diagnostic tools to help physicians provide more precise treatment tailored to their patient’s needs.

 “What drives me to continue the research, it is the kids who are doing poorly.
 You’re really happy for the hundreds of kids who are doing well but you think about the five kids that are doing poorly all the time.”

-For Dr. Denson, clinical care and improving quality of life for his patients has been at the center of everything he’s accomplished in research and quality improvement.
+For Dr. Denson, clinical care and improving the quality of life for his patients have been at the center of everything he’s accomplished in research and quality improvement.